 Who We’re Looking For

-The Irish Writers Centre is looking to expand its panel of creative writers and industry professionals who would be available to deliver creative writing and professional development courses.
 We are looking for writers with a strong public profile and strong readership who might attract new audiences to the Irish Writers Centre.
 We are also looking for industry professionals who are leaders in their field of expertise and who can impart valuable knowledge and skills to writers.

 - You might be a writer or professional with a strong public profile and following who wishes to facilitate a course similar to the courses that we currently run.

 - You might be a writer with an original idea for a course that we don’t currently offer at the IWC or that isn’t currently being offered in Ireland, and who has the unique skills set to deliver this course.